CAIDA/auth-client/README.md

 Typical usage:
 ```
-offline_query -t myapp-offline.tok myapp-offline https://api.myapp.caida.org/v1/foo
+offline_query -t myapp-offline.token myapp-offline https://api.myapp.caida.org/v1/foo
 ```
+This will use the OIDC access token stored in `myapp-offline.token` to query the given URL.
-This will use the offline token stored in `myapp-offline.tok` to fetch an OIDC access token, and then use that access token to query the given URL.
+But if the access token is expired, it will first use the refresh token to fetch an access token from the authorization server, and store the new access token in the file.

 Run `offline_query --help` for more information.